Pila africana: Description

-The height of the shell varies between 35 mm and 40 mm, its diameter between 32 mm and 38 mm.
+The height of the shell varies between 35 and 40 mm, its diameter between 32 and 38 mm.

 (Original description in Latin) The shell is globose and perforate, appearing chestnut-brown or blackish, and shows very fine spiral striations under a lens.
 It may have no bands, or they might be obsolete.
 The spire is short, eroded, and abraded.
 It comprises four convex whorls, separated by a deep suture.
 The body whorl is inflated and slightly attenuated at the base.
 The aperture is ovate-elliptical, occupying three-quarters of the shell's length, slightly broader below, and rounded at the base, with more than half of the lower part of the columellar margin being free and yellowish.